TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 *Heavy Testing* builds are just an extension to the `Nightly Testing`_ builds that add on more expensive tests marked using the `Test Test Category HEAVY`_.
-For projects that define heavy tests and heavy builds, individual test cases may be alloed to take 24 hours or longer to run so they can't even be run every day in nightly testing.
+For projects that define heavy tests and heavy builds, individual test cases may be allowed to take 24 hours or longer to run so they can't even be run every day in nightly testing.
 What standard heavy builds have in common is that they tend to select repositories, SE packages and code, and individual tests using the following test-related classifications: